danwing/cidfi/draft-wing-cidfi.md

     |                             |                         |
 ~~~~~
 {: #design-approaches artwork-align="center" title="Candidate Design Approaches"}

+The draft is a generic framework that would function in any network deployment.
+This framework can be leveraged by any transport protocol.
+To illustrate its applicability, we have chosen to use the proposed framework with QUIC transport and application protocols using DTLS.

+# Overview

 This document defines CIDFI (pronounced "sid fye") which is a system
 of several protocols that allow communicating about a {{QUIC}}